FN-6: ISIL in Iraq

 In the aftermath of the 2014 ISIL offensive in Iraq, on 3 October, an FN-6 allegedly supplied by Qatar was used by the militant group to shoot down an Iraqi Army Mil Mi-35 attack helicopter near Baiji.
 It also may have been used to destroy a Bell 407 scout helicopter in the same area on 8 October, killing both pilots.

+Myanmar Civil War

+On 16 January 2024, a Myanmar Air Force FTC-2000G light fighter was shot down by a Kachin Independence Army FN-6 missile in Shan State.
+Both pilots were killed.